 Essure Reversal is Possible

 Although the Essure birth control method is meant to be permanent, it can be reversed.
 Many gynecologists will tell patients that the only way to remove the Essure coils is a hysterectomy.
-But, for a surgeon like Dr. Rosenfeld, with micro-surgical skills, the implanted devices can be removed without expensive and radical surgery.
+But, for a surgeon like Dr. Rosenfeld, with micro-surgical skills, the implanted devices can be removed without radical surgery to restore fertility.

 Good candidates for removal of the Essure inserts are women who have changed their minds and want to become pregnant.
 Reversal is also recommended for women who are having abnormal symptoms, often affecting their overall health.